8nhuman8/nebular-automata/README.md

   -rc RC, --reproduce-chance RC
                         The chance the square can produce other squares.
   -mpc MPC, --max-population-count MPC
                         The maximum number of squares in the image.
+By default, this is half of all pixels in the future image.
   -m, --multicolor      Enables multicolor mode.
   -ca1 R G B A, --color-accent1 R G B A
                         The first or (primary if multicolor mode is not